Australian Dairy Farmers (ADF)

 Financial Indicators

 In 2022, the Australian dairy industry, under the guidance of ADF, was valued at approximately AUD 4 billion.
-This substantial valuation highlights the industry's critical contribution to the national economy, driven by strong domestic demand and export activities.
+This substantial valuation underscores the industry's critical contribution to the national economy, driven by strong domestic demand and export activities.

 Important Events